 Some debt consolidation loans come with fees, such as loan origination fees or balance transfer fees.
 These fees can be hundreds of dollars or more, which can present a financial challenge for some.

 Debt consolidation has two primary benefits that can make repayment cheaper, quicker, and more manageable:

 Lower Interest Rates

 Paying back individual debts with several different rates can ultimately lead to higher interest payments.
 With debt consolidation, these rates are condensed into one rate, which could save you money over the life of the loan.
-Keep in mind, though, that you will only pay lower interest if the rate on your new loan is lower than the combined average rate of the debts you’ve consolidated.

 Quick and Simplified Debt Repayment